Home Page

 Lunch Times

 Lunchtime Supervisors look after the children during this time.
-We can offer a hot meal at lunch time prepared cooked and transported by the Red Hen Cookery.
+We can offer a hot meal at lunch time prepared cooked and transported by Red Hen Cookery.
 Ordering from healthy option menus can be done by parents online on the Red Hen website.
 Children may also bring a packed lunch to eat at midday if they wish to.

 Afternoon Teaching Sessions